lusinge/typst-apa-link-fix/versatile-apa/template/sections/figures.typ

 #figure(
   caption: [Poverty Rate in the United States, 2017], [
-    #image("../assets/images/sample-map.png",
+    #image(
-      alt: "Map of the United States, with color gradients indicating percentage of people living in poverty."
+      "../assets/images/sample-map.png",
-    )
+      alt: "Map of the United States, with color gradients indicating percentage of people living in poverty.", )
     #set align(left)
     _Note._
     The map does not include data for Puerto Rico.
 Adapted from 2017 Poverty Rate in the United States, by U.S. Census Bureau, 2017 (https://www.census.gov/library/visualizations/2018/comm/acs-poverty-map.html).
 In the public domain.
-  ]
+  ],
 ) <fig:sample-map>